Animal welfare - stray and lost animals

 Any dog found in a public place and not being in the control of the owner is considered to be a stray.
 Stray dogs can cause many problems so don't let your dog roam alone, and all dogs must, by law, wear a collar and identity tag in a public place.

-Northampton Borough Council has contracted out the stray dog service to deal with stray dogs.
-Stray dogs picked up by the company will be taken directly to Northampton Borough Council's holding kennels.
+We have contracted out the stray dog service.
+Stray dogs picked up by the company will be taken directly to our holding kennels.

 To reclaim a dog the owner will be required to pay a release fee, the cost of kennelling the dog and any outstanding costs eg vets fees.
 The owners of dogs with some form of identification will be notified as soon as is practicable.

 To report a stray dog, contact us on 0300 330 7000 or e-mail [email protected]

 - A dog has harmed or threatened harm to a human

 - A dog is dangerously out of control

 - A dog has chased and injured livestock on agricultural land

 If your dog is attacked by another dog this is a civil matter and you should contact a solicitor for advice.

 What to do if you have lost a dog